BDC Hamburger Icon

 Potential downsides of accepting credit cards

-If you’re not accepting credit cards yet, you may have some concerns that are holding you back.
-However, there are some steps you can take to prevent or alleviate these potential drawbacks.
+If you have concerns about accepting credit cards, there are steps you can take to mitigate or prevent potential drawbacks.

-The fees that credit card processors collect for each transaction can look expensive when the payment is for hundreds or thousands of dollars.
-Credit card payments include a processing fee of about 1.5 to 3.5 percent of each transaction, which could potentially eat into your profits.
+Credit card payments incur a processing fee of approximately 1.5 to 3.5 percent of each transaction, which could reduce profits.

 While most credit card companies take a percentage fee for processing payments, determining who is responsible for paying that fee may become a point of contention, Lowe said.

-However, you can build this expense into your margin, and if you prefer cash or check payments, you can offer a discount for those payment methods.
-Some businesses opt to charge a convenience fee for accepting card payments, but you must be careful about this because it’s illegal in several states.
-Card networks also require you to follow certain regulations.
+Build this expense into your margin while offering a discount for alternative payment methods.
+Some businesses opt to charge a convenience fee for accepting card payments, but be cautious, as this is illegal in several states.

-If your fees are high, don’t hesitate to negotiate a lower price or shop around for a cheaper credit card processing provider.
+If your fees are high, consider negotiating a lower price or shopping around for a cheaper provider.

 TipBottom line